Apply

 August

-Qualified applicants will attend a Homeowner Information meeting in August.
-Attendance is mandatory for you to move forward with Habitat's application process.
-At this meeting, qualified applicants will learn more about the Habitat Homeownership Program and update their application files.
+Qualified applicants must attend a Homeowner Information meeting in August.
+Attendance is mandatory for you to continue in Habitat's application process.
+During this meeting, qualified applicants will gain deeper insights into the Habitat Homeownership Program and update their application files.

 Applicant Interviews